MA5951/MAutils-Extention/README.md

 * Open Visual Studio Code.
 * Open a workspace.
 * Use the command palette (Ctrl+Shift+P or Cmd+Shift+P on Mac) and select "Auto Initiate MA".
 This command combines cloning the MAutils repository and initiating files in one step.

+**5. To create a new MAutil file:**

+* Right-click on a folder in the Explorer panel.
+* Select "Create MA File".
+* Choose the type of MAutil file you want to create and provide a name.

 ## Requirements
 * Visual Studio Code